snoyberg/conduit/README.md

 main = runConduit $ yieldMany [1..10] .| intersperseC 0 .| mapM_C print
 ```

-It's also possible to "flatten out" a conduit, but converting a stream
+It's also possible to "flatten out" a conduit, by converting a stream
 of chunks (like a list of vector) of data into the individual values.

 ```haskell